Female sperm storage

 Female sperm storage is a biological process and often a type of sexual selection in which sperm cells transferred to a female during mating are temporarily retained within a specific part of the reproductive tract before the oocyte, or egg, is fertilized.
-This process takes place in some species of animals, but not in humans.
+This process takes place in some species of animals.
 The site of storage is variable among different animal taxa and ranges from structures that appear to function solely for sperm retention, such as insect spermatheca and bird sperm storage tubules (bird anatomy), to more general regions of the reproductive tract enriched with receptors to which sperm associate before fertilization, such as the caudal portion of the cow oviduct containing sperm-associating annexins.
 Female sperm storage is an integral stage in the reproductive process for many animals with internal fertilization.
 It has several documented biological functions including: